-Course # Course Name Grade Recommendations Credits 350 College 12 Completion of at least three B level 2.5 Mathematics: mathematics courses or concurrently enrolled Concepts and in a B level mathematics course, or students Applications concurrently enrolled in an A level mathematics course.
+Course # Course Name Grade Recommendations Credits 350 College Mathematics: 12 Completion of at least three B level mathematics 2.5 Concepts and courses or concurrently enrolled in a B level Applications mathematics course, or students concurrently enrolled in an A level mathematics course.

-This course is designed to provide students with a more sophisticated level of understanding of algebraic concepts.
+This course is designed to provide students with a more sophisticated level understanding of algebraic concepts.
 Many core skills will be reviewed in this course, including Algebra, geometry, and related basic skills in mathematics.